 One of the more commonly seen lumps is called a lipoma, a fatty tumor that occurs in dogs and cats.
 Lipomas are benign, but rarely there can be a form called liposarcoma, which is rare but malignant.
 Lipomas are generally found on a dog'[s belly (my dog presently has one near his rib cage) and should be checked and confirmed for accurate diagnosis.
 If the lump grows or starts interfering with the dog’s daily life/are bothersome they are generally removed.
 Never squeeze or attempt to burst the lump.

-The biopharmaceutical company, BioSpecifics Technologies Corporation, announced recently a collagenase-based products marketed as XIAFLEX for pets affected by a lipoma.
-A placebo-controlled phase II clinical trials is underway, with the study expected to complete in the first part of 2013.
+The biopharmaceutical company, BioSpecifics Technologies Corporation, announced recently a collagenase-based product marketed as XIAFLEX for pets affected by a lipoma.
+A placebo-controlled phase II clinical trials are underway, with the study expected to complete in the first part of 2013.
 According to the company, close to two million dogs in the United States are affected by lipomas.

 According to Thomas Wegman, President of BioSpecifics, “We are happy to report the initiation of Chien-804 as we believe there is strong potential for injectable collagenase in the treatment of lipomas in canines and a high interest among veterinarians in the product to treat this condition.”

 In a previous clinical trial, the efficacy of the injectable collagenase was tested in healthy dogs that had a subcutaneous (under the skin) lipoma.
 The lipomas treated were benign, superficial, and easy to measure.
-At the end of the study the treated lipomas showed a reduction of 97 percent.
+At the end of the study, the treated lipomas showed a reduction of 97 percent.
 We wonder if this will become a treatment for canine lipomas someday.

 It will be interesting to see where this study leads and if they are helpful in the treatment of the growths.